-- README includes examples of how to read the particular array in popular analysis environments such as Python (without Darr), R, Julia, Octave/Matlab, GDL/IDL, and Mathematica.
+Automatic self-documention, including copy-paste ready code snippets for reading the array in a number of popular data analysis environments, such as Python (without Darr), R, Julia, Octave/Matlab, GDL/IDL, and Mathematica (see example array).

 Many numeric types are supported: (u)int8-(u)int64, float16-float64, complex64, complex128.

 See the documentation for more information.